BlockchainCommons/QRCodeGenerator/README.md

 The [Blockchain Commons UR standard](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) is designed to be compatible with the `alphanumeric` segment encoding node: URs are case-insensitive, and when a UR is transformed to upper case, it always is encodable in the `alphanumeric` mode.
 This results in an efficient encoding and therefore a less-dense QR code.

 However, not all formats are this straightforward.
 For example the data for the [SMART Health Card (SHC)](https://smarthealth.cards/) format is a URI that starts `shc:/` followed by often over a thousand numeric digits.
 The first five characters require the `bytes` encoding mode, while the following digits would be most efficiently encoded using the `numeric` mode.
-But if only one segment type can be selected, then it must be the `bytes` node.
+But if only one segment type can be selected, then it must be the `bytes` mode.
 For the SHC format, this results in a much denser QR code that requires more screen resolution to display and higher quality cameras to read.
 The solution is to encode the data as two segments: the first encoding the header using the `bytes` mode, and the second with the body using the `numeric` mode.

-It important to understand that no matter how many segments of any time used to create a QR code, all QR code readers are capable of reading them.
+It important to understand that no matter how many segments of any kind are used to create a QR code, all QR code readers are capable of reading them.
 So which segments to use is strictly a matter for the encoder to decide: the decoder always sees a scanned QR code as a string of UTF-8 bytes.

 So for certain data types, the QR code generator built into iOS and macOS will have less than efficient results.
-This QRCodeGenerator package allows you to automatically pick a segment type as the built-in generator does, or specify a sequence of segments, giving you control over encoding efficiency over all the segments.
+This QRCodeGenerator package allows you to automatically pick a segment type as the built-in generator does, or specify a sequence of segments, giving you control of encoding efficiency over all the segments.

-If you know the most efficient encoding for a data format in advance you can manually specify a series of segments.
+If you know the most efficient encoding for a data format in advance, you can manually specify a series of segments.
 But QRCodeGenerator also includes "optimal encoding" functions that search for and discover not a *single* segment type, but a *sequence* of most-efficient segment types.
 The use of this optimal encoding is optional because it does take a bit more processing power to search the space of possible segment encoding types to arrive at the optimal one.

 The ability to manually specify a sequence of segment types, or to have the package pick an optimal one automatically are the major advantages that QRCodeGenerator has over the built-in generator.

-As an example, the following Chinese string includes a variety of types of characters:
+As an example: the following Chinese string includes a variety of types of characters:

 ```
 維基百科（Wikipedia，聆聽i/ˌwɪkᵻˈpiːdi.ə/）是一個自由內容、公開編輯且多語言的網路百科全書協作計畫